H0CK3Y03/ICS-playlist/README.md

 # Introduction
-The ICS-Playlist is an application designed for tracking and managing movies and series.
+The Vued is an application designed for tracking and managing movies and series.
 It allows users to create personalized playlists, rate their watched content, apply filters for easy navigation, and attach custom descriptions to entries.

 # Features
 - **Tracking:** Add movies and series to a user-specific playlist.